 - Dr. Mia Jorgensen (Visual and Performing Arts)

 In order to assist our students’ development into well-rounded, global citizens, we seek to push them to understand and explore issues around the world, both in the past and present.
-Throughout their years at Mott Hall students develop understandings of various cultures, including the evolution of American culture, and ancient societies.
-In order to facilitate the development of content knowledge we utilize Common Core Learning Standards that are aligned with Language and Literature in order to foster students learning and exploration about historical content as well as to assist students in the development of writing skills and making meaning from informational texts.
+Throughout their years at Mott Hall students develop an understanding of various cultures, including the evolution of American culture, and ancient societies.
+In order to facilitate the development of content knowledge, we utilize Common Core Learning Standards that are aligned with Language and Literature in order to foster student learning and exploration about historical content as well as to assist students in the development of writing skills and making meaning from informational texts.

 Our IB objectives focus on the development of content knowledge, communication skills, both verbally and written, critical thinking skills, and research skills.
 Students explore content through many formats, including texts, images, political cartoons, documentaries, and other forms of multimedia.
-Students are tasked with developing well written arguments supported with evidence and thorough connections.
+Students are tasked with developing well-written arguments supported with evidence and through connections.
 Furthermore, students develop their communication skills through the use of various discussion styles, including Socratic seminars, informal discussions, and philosophical chairs.

 The Individuals and Societies content team is comprised of:

 - 6th Grade: Ms. Christian, 4th year teaching

 - 6th Grade: Dr. Jorgenson 6th year teaching